wazo-platform/wazo-platform.org/website/uc-doc/contributors/contributing_to_wazo.md

 ---
-title: How to contribute to the Wazo Platform
+title: Contribute to Wazo Platform
 ---

 In order to contribute to the Wazo Platform you need to be able to retrieve the source code, edit